-For Lauren Assour '10, what's driven her study in computer science from the beginning has been a focus on practical application, and it has paved the way for her growth from undergrad at USF to PhD candidate at Notre Dame to, finally, a highly qualified software developer.
-Today, she develops automated trading software at IMC Financial Markets, a high frequency trading firm located in Chicago.
+From the beginning, a focus on practical application has driven Lauren Assour '10 in her study of computer science.
+It has paved the way for her growth from undergrad at USF to PhD candidate at Notre Dame to highly qualified software developer.
+Today, she works as a developer at Aquatic Capital Management, a financial services firm located in Chicago.

 What was your favorite thing about the Computer Science program at USF?